 - Ground Chicken: First up, we need 1 pound of lean ground chicken.
 This is the main source of protein in this easy and healthy pasta sauce.

-- Olive Oil: 1 Tablespoon of olive oil is needed to saute the onions, mushrooms, and carrots.
+- Olive Oil: You need olive oil to saute the onions, mushrooms, and carrots.

 - Carrot: Dice up 1 large carrot to add texture to this chicken pasta sauce.